StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 Match on a domain and its subdomains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For instance, if the domain `germakhya.xyz` and all is subdomains are considered at risk, a signature
+For instance, if the domain `germakhya.xyz` and all its subdomains are considered at risk, a signature
 can be constructed over the following match:

 .. code-block::